Guardians of Ga'Hoole: The Rise of a Legend

+This prequel tells the story of Ezylryb, formerly known as Lyze of Kiel.
+On the night when Soren and the Band first arrive at the Great Ga'Hoole Tree, Ezylryb's first encounter with Soren sparks him to reflect on his own youth.

-A prequel telling Ezylryb's backstory.
-In the time of Ezylryb's hatching, the Northern Kingdoms were torn apart by war, which had already killed his older brother and taken one of his mother's eyes.
+At the time of Lyze's hatching, the Northern Kingdoms were torn by the ongoing century-long War of the Ice Claws between the Kielian League and the League of the Ice Talons, which had already killed Lyze's older brother Edvard and taken one of his mother's eyes.
 While still young, Lyze becomes jealous of a young snowy owl named Moss, due to him making milestones before Lyze, but attends a party in Moss's hollow and is shocked to discover he is shy.
 The two become fast friends and later meet Thora, who would later become the rogue smith of Silverveil, but who was then a runaway who could not stand her stepmother and wants to become the first female smith in the Northern Kingdoms.
 When Lyze is taken to observe the Kielian snakes, he befriends one named Hoke.
 Later, when observing the ice harvesters, he watches enemy owls engage them in battle.
 Lyze, Moss, and Thora become cadets, their early days punctuated by a traitorous cadet kidnapping Orf, a famous blacksmith, and their rescue of him.
 Lyze later meets a spirited female cadet named Lillium (Lil).
 Once allowed to go home, Lyze witnesses the hatching of his sister, Lysa, and instantly takes to her.
 However, she dies in a forest fire and their next sibling, Ifghar, does not captivate Lyze and often teases him.
 While at the academy, Lyze develops the idea of flying with Kielian snakes, using snow leopards on the ground, and using a special launcher to shoot burning metal spikes, though they abandon this last idea when they accidentally shoot a snow leopard.
 The war is hard-won, with Lil's death and Lyze breaking one of his talons, which leads to him biting it off, and one eye damaged so that it squints, leading to his distinctive appearance in the earlier books.